 A remoteness description is also provided on the NQA ITS database.

-The department will assess applicant locations and will make the final decision about whether an applicant is eligible.
+The department assessed applicant locations and made the final decision about whether an applicant was eligible.

-- Successful applicants will be offered a scholarship of up to $9,000 to complete a four-year early childhood teaching degree qualification, such as a Bachelor of Education (Early Childhood Teaching)
+- Successful applicants were offered a scholarship of up to $9,000 to complete a four-year early childhood teaching degree qualification, such as a Bachelor of Education (Early Childhood Teaching)

 - The degree must be recognised on ACECQA's Qualifications List of approved early childhood teaching degrees

-- Successful applicants are required to sign a Deed of Agreement setting out the terms and conditions of the scholarship
+- Successful applicants were required to sign a Deed of Agreement setting out the terms and conditions of the scholarship

 - Payments will be made via EFT in instalments over the course of the degree

-- After successful applicants provide official proof of enrolment, the signed Deed of Agreement, and other required documentation, scholarship funds will be paid in instalments upon successful completion of 25%, 50%, 75% and 100% of the whole course
+- After successful applicants provided official proof of enrolment, the signed Deed of Agreement, and other required documentation, scholarship funds were paid in instalments upon successful completion of 25%, 50%, 75% and 100% of the whole course

 - Scholarship recipients can decide how best to use the funds to support their studies.
 This may include, but is not limited to, purchase or hire of textbooks and resources, costs associated with attending study sessions, technology to support study, or course fees

-- Scholarship recipients may defer their study for a maximum of 12 months, with the department's prior approval.
+- Scholarship recipients could defer their study for a maximum of 12 months, with the department's prior approval.